 Still not sure if an audiobook is right for your book?
 Check out training #325 on how to make money with audiobooks for some additional ideas on what might or might not work for you.

-Next month, we'll talk about what you'll need to record your own audiobooks, and the month following that we'll talk about how to hire somebody else to produce your book for you.
-Finally, we'll talk about the latest in artificial intelligence and auto-narrated books and then finish up with a discussion about where and how you can sell your books.
+In part 2, we talk about what you'll need to record your own audiobooks, and in part 3 we'll talk about how to hire somebody else to produce your book for you.
+Finally, we talk about the latest in artificial intelligence and auto-narrated books and then finish up with a discussion about where and how you can sell your books.